thepwnagepk/weather_app/README.md

 Database Encryption

-CSS Styling: Navbar - Modal - Buttons and banners ("welcome x" and "add to favourites / favourites")
+CSS Styling: Modal -

+Add Delete button to favourites, and make it scrollable

 Trim down or remove open-iconic

+Bonus: collapsing map button to make use of LocationIQ's map feature